Benzil: Applications

 Most benzil can be used as a photoinitiator in the free-radical curing of polymer networks.
 It absorbs ultraviolet radiation at a wavelength of 260 nm, leading to decomposition with formation of free-radical species and formation of cross-links within the material.
 However, it is a relatively poor photoinitiator, and is seldom used.
 It undergoes photobleaching, which allows the curing light to reach deeper layers of the material on longer exposure.
 Acetal derivatives, such as 2,2-dimethoxy-2-phenylacetophenone, have better properties for this application.

 Benzil is a potent inhibitor of human carboxylesterases, enzymes involved in the hydrolysis of carboxylesters and many clinically used drugs.

 Reactions

 Benzil is a standard building block in organic synthesis.
 It condenses with amines to give diketimine ligands.
-A classic organic reaction of benzil is the benzilic acid rearrangement, in which base catalyses the conversion of benzil to benzilic acid.
+A classic organic reaction of benzil is the benzilic acid rearrangement, in which potassium hydroxide catalyses the conversion of benzil to benzilic acid.
 This reactivity is exploited in the preparation of the drug phenytoin.
 Benzil also reacts with 1,3-diphenylacetone in an aldol condensation to give tetraphenylcyclopentadienone.